codersclub/DRKB/database/sybase/tsql/stored_proc/index.md

 if (\@retvalue = 1)

-  print \"Contract is valid\"
+  print "Contract is valid"

 else

-   print \"There is not a valid contract\"
+   print "There is not a valid contract"